Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Modeling high-order moments using generalized hyperbolic multivariate skew- distribution

 \end{lem} \begin{IEEEproof} See Appendix \ref{subsec:Proof-for-Lemma 2}. \end{IEEEproof}

-Under ghMST distribution, we can significantly speed up the computation of the objective value, gradient, and Hessian of high-order moments.
+Under the ghMST distribution, we can significantly speed up the computation of the objective value, gradient, and Hessian of high-order moments.
 Their exact expressions are listed in Appendix \ref{subsec:Gradient-and-Hessian}, and their corresponding computational complexities are summarized in Table \ref{tab:Computational-complexity-of-2}.
-Note that the per-iteration complexity for first-order approaches is now reduced to $\mathcal{O}\left(N^{2}\right)$.
-Therefore, in Section \ref{sec:Solving-MVSK-Portfolios}, motivated by this observation, we introduce an algorithm that mainly utilizes gradient information.
+Note that the per-iteration complexity for first-order approaches has been reduced to $\mathcal{O}\left(N^{2}\right)$.
+In response to this, in Section \ref{sec:Solving-MVSK-Portfolios}, we present an algorithm that mainly utilizes gradient information.
 As a result, the proposed algorithm can exhibit superior scalability over state-of-the-art methods.